Most owners know they should ask for reviews. The hard part is doing it without sounding needy or breaking platform rules.

 - SMS: “Thanks for dining with us today.
 Would you share a quick Google review? [link]”

 - Email subject: “Got 30 seconds for a review?”
-Body: “Your note keeps our team focused on what works.
-Share it here: [link]”
+Body: “Your note helps us keep the service sharp.
+Add it here: [link]”

 Follow-up cadence that respects guests